-A system of six sites spread throughout the Iberian Peninsula was used for this study (Figure 2).
-All sites included 32 artificial mesocosm ponds of 320L volume capacity set up and seeded in 2015 with an assemblage of locally sampled freshwater species.
+Six sites spread throughout the Iberian Peninsula were used for this study (Figure 2).
+At each site 32 artificial mesocosm ponds of 320L volume capacity were set up and seeded in 2015 with an assemblage of locally sampled freshwater species.
 The communities in these ponds were left to assemble naturally and resulted in diverse macrophyte, and thus invertebrate, assemblages between ponds.
-Adult stages of most invertebrate species found in the ponds are efficient dispersers that can be found throughout ponds at each site (Matias, unpublished data).
-The sampling period for this study corresponded to the local spring season (April to May).
+Adult stages of most invertebrate species found in the ponds are efficient dispersers that were found throughout ponds at each site (Matias, unpublished data).
+The sampling period for this study corresponded to the local spring season at each site (April to May).
 The distinct geographical position of these sites exposed them to different local climates; two sites, Toledo and Murcia, were located in hot desertic regions (12°C to 20°C), two sites, Evora and Porto, in intermediate oceanic regions (10°C to 16°C) and two sites, Jaca and Penalara, in colder mountainous regions (6°C to 11°C).
-Mesocosm temperatures were recorded with submerged loggers every hour for the duration of the fieldwork at each location (4-6 days).
+Mesocosm temperatures were recorded with submerged loggers every hour for the duration of the fieldwork at each location (4-6 days each).

 STUDY ORGANISMS

 Experiments in this study were carried out on macro invertebrates native to ponds of the Iberian Peninsula.
 Species were chosen based on abundance and trophic level.
-Feeding trials were carried out at each site to assess species interaction.
+Feeding trials were carried out at each site to assess consumer links.
 Potential predator species were left overnight in an arena with expected prey species.
-These trials revealed a predatory relationship between the dragonfly species Sympetrum striolatum and two prey items, the mayfly species Cloeon dipterum and the chironomid genus Chironomus (Figure S1).
+These trials revealed a predatory relationship between the dragonfly species Sympetrum striolatum and two prey taxa, the mayfly species Cloeon dipterum and the chironomid genus Chironomus (Figure S1).

-During larval stage both the mayfly and dragonfly species are found swimming in the water column.
+During larval stage both the mayfly and dragonfly species can be found swimming in the water column.
 C. dipterum is an agile fast swimmer found mostly in clear areas of the water column.
-S. striolatum is found mostly in macrophyte assemblages and is a much slower swimmer, capable of bursts of speed when attacking its prey.
-Chironomus species on the other hand are very slow and found mostly hiding in the sediment.
+S. striolatum is found mostly within macrophytes and is a much slower swimmer, capable of bursts of speed when attacking its prey.
+Chironomus spp. on the other hand are very slow and found mostly hiding in the sediment.
 These differences in morphology and locomotive behaviour are expected to produce different foraging strategies for the predator with each prey type.
 As both C. dipterum and its predator are fast free-swimming species, the latter displays a foraging strategy defined as ‘active capture’.
 Chironomus is much slower than its predator and its relative velocity upon encounter is likely to be negligible, corresponding to a foraging strategy defined as ‘sessile prey’.
 Furthermore, their preferred microhabitat likely exposes them to different changes in thermal conditions.

-Individuals were collected with 500μm mesh nets from their ponds of occurrence based on easily distinguishable characteristics but were only identified to species level upon return from the field.
+Individuals were collected with 500μm mesh nets from their home ponds and were identified to species level upon return from the field.
 Any individuals that did not correspond to these species were then excluded from the analysis (16.8% of chironomids, 8.5% of mayflies and 9.6% of dragonflies).
 Length-weight regressions were used (Supplementary material) to obtain individual mass from length measurements.
-The three chosen taxa were found in a minimum of four sites each (Table S1).
+The three taxa were found in a minimum of four sites each (Table S1).

 EXPERIMENTAL DESIGN